Performance

 Avoid Transactions

-Transactions are generally very slow and should be avoided when possible.
+Transactions are generally slow and should be avoided unless necessary for consistency.